Top 5 Mule Deer Hunting Tips For Success

 4. Stay Undetectable

 Hunters must go unseen, unheard, and un-smelled.
-Wear camouflage, and if you must move past other deer to get to your target buck, don’t move when their heads are up.
+Wear effective hunting camo, and if you must move past other deer to get to your target buck, don’t move when their heads are up.

 Use the surrounding terrain to keep you covered.
 Go out and around during stalks to avoid being heard, seen, or smelled.
 If you can’t, consider backing out and waiting for a better opportunity.